iftekharmickey/Auto-Login/README.md

 ## Acknowledgments

-- Inspired by the power of automation and Selenium.
+Inspired by the power of automation and Selenium.

-## Contact
+## Author

+This tool is developed by Iftekhar Tahir.

 If you have any questions or suggestions, feel free to reach out at iftekhar.tahir@proton.me.

 Enjoy the convenience of automated web logins with the Auto-Login!

-s